DesertCookie/GLFW-in-a-Nutshell/gitbook/input/other.md

 ---
-description: Other input methods: clipboard, path-dropping, time
+description: Other input methods like clipboard, path-dropping, time
 ---

 # Other